 Can high protein resistance training fight obesity?
-Scientists using an 8-week controlled trial followed by a 24-week observational follow-up to determine just that.
-The study, entitled the PROMOTE study (High-protein and resistance-training combination in overweight and obesity) for short-term weight loss and long-term weight maintenance for Chinese people, started in June 2019 and ends October 2020.
+Scientists used an 8-week controlled trial and a 24-week observational follow-up to determine just that.
+The study, entitled the PROMOTE study (High-protein and resistance-training combination in overweight and obesity) for short-term weight loss and long-term weight maintenance for Chinese people, started in June 2019 and ended in October 2020.

 The hypothesis is that weightlifting combined with a high-protein diet would result in similar short-term weight loss to low fat and high protein diets.
 But produce better long-term weight loss than either the conventional low-fat diet or the high-protein diet alone.

 How do you use protein and weightlifting to fight obesity?
 First, there is a search for a long-term solution.
-Roughly 70% of dieters who achieve short-term weight loss regain at least 50% of their weight back in 2 years.
+Roughly 70% of dieters who achieve short-term weight loss regain at least 50% of their weight in 2 years.
 And return to their previous weight within three years.
-This study will also help experts to design and develop a reasonable weight loss plan for obese people.
+This study will also help experts design and develop a reasonable weight loss plan for obese people.
 The study addressed both short-term weight loss and long-term weight loss.

-There are also few international studies on short-term weight loss and long-term weight loss.
+There are few international studies on short-term weight loss and long-term weight loss.
 And there are even fewer involving an increasingly obese population.
-This study will also be one of the first to detail weightlifting’s effectiveness in short- and long-term weight loss.
+So this study is one of the first to detail weightlifting’s effectiveness in short- and long-term weight loss.
 What do you think?
 Please share your response in the comment section so that others can benefit from your experience.